 Towering over the hill of Montecchio, the Forte di Fuentes is a lasting reminder of the Spanish presence in northern Italy in the 17th century.
 This fascinating site is the ideal way to learn a little more about Italy’s complex past, demonstrating the ways in which Spanish, Polish, Austrian and French interventions have shaped the history and character of this beautiful region.
 The Forte di Fuentes is a great day trip from Lake Como, and the views from the hill are guaranteed to have you reaching for your camera.

 Sample A Fabulous Food Tour In Como

 Food, food, food – in my opinion a trip to Italy would be nothing without feasting on the incredible local cuisine!
-This food and walking tour is one of the best things to do in Lake Como, showcasing gorgeous local produce whilst taking in the sights of Como town.
+This food market experience is one of the best things to do in Lake Como, showcasing gorgeous local produce whilst taking in the sights of Como town.

 Stretch Your Legs On The Sentiero Del Viandante

 The Sentiero del Viandante is an ancient Roman highway that runs along the eastern side of Lake Como, and has now been transformed into a popular hiking trail.
 If you’re looking for peace, stillness and the most incredible views of the lake, head up here to stretch your legs or maybe catch a pretty sunset.